Object Classification

 Need more features?
 Object features are plugin-based and very easy to extend if you know a little Python.
 A detailed example of a user-defined plugin can be found in the $ILASTIK/examples directory, while this page contains a higher-level description of the few functions you’d have to implement.

-Once you have selected the features you like, the applet will proceed to compute them.
+Once you confirm the feature selection, the applet finds the connected components (objects) in the provided binary segmentation image and computes the selected features on them.
+If you want to inspect the connected components, activate the “Objects (connected components)” layer.
 For large 3D datasets this step can take quite a while.
 However, keep in mind that most of the time selecting more features at this step is not more expensive computationally.
-We therefore recommend that you select all features you think you might try for classification and then choose a subset of these features in the next applet.
+We therefore recommend that you select all features you think you might try for classification or want to export later and then choose a subset of these features for classification in the next applet.

 Prediction for objects - “Object Classification” applet

 This applet allows you to label the objects and classify them based on the features, computed in the previous applet.
-If you want to choose a subset of features, press the “Subset features” button.
 Adding labels and changing their color is done the same way as in the Pixel Classification workflow.
 For a particular example, let us examine the data more closely by activating only the “Raw data” layer (tip: you can toggle between the currently visible layers and only showing the “Raw data” layer by pressing i):

 Clearly, two classes of cells are present in the image: one more bright but variable, the other darker and more homogeneous.
 Hopefully, the two classes can be separated by the grayscale mean and variance in the objects.
 Let us select these two features.
 Two labels are already added to the workflow by default.
 If you need more labels you can click on “Add Label” to do so.